Hugius/FabiEngine3D/doc/NETWORKING.md

 - On top of the IP protocol, there are 2 different protocols for sending data through networking: TCP & UDP.
 - TCP: this protocol guarantees that the sent data will ALWAYS arrive at the recipient in the same order the data was sent.
-- UDP: this protocol can NOT guarantee that the data will arrive at the recipient (even though 99% of the messages will).
+- UDP: this protocol cannot guarantee that the data will arrive at the recipient (even though 99% of the messages will).
 - Performance-wise UDP is much faster than TCP because of the reliability differences.
 - TCP example scenario: you have a multiplayer game with a live chat.
 The chat messages must always arrive (and in the same order).
 - UDP example scenario: you need to send player positions to other players through the server.
 It is no big deal if some data gets lost.